LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: Flow State Management

-\inlinesec{Design validation} We evaluate the two lookup designs with 1M flows, $512$B states and \texttt{flow\_cache} of size $32$K. Figure~\ref{fig:dual_lkup} reports the speedup factor of dual lookup over single lookup.
-As expected, the lower the miss rate is, the more speedup the dual lookup design gains.
-Real-world traffic usually exhibits high temporal locality~\cite{kim2009revisiting,casado2008}.
-We estimate the miss rate of \texttt{flow\_cache} over a real trace (see \S\ref{sec:evaluation} for details).
-As shown in Fig.~\ref{fig:cache_miss}, the miss rate is lower than $20\%$ with only $16$K cache entries, confirming the high temporal locality in the trace.
-To sum up, the dual lookup design can deliver practically better performance.
+To validate the design, we evaluate the two lookup approaches with 1M flows, $512$B states and \texttt{flow\_cache} with $32$K entries.
+As expected, Figure~\ref{fig:dual_lkup} shows that the lower the miss rate, the larger speedup the dual lookup achieves over the single lookup.
+Real-world traffic often exhibits temporal locality~\cite{kim2009revisiting,casado2008}.
+We also estimate the miss rate of \texttt{flow\_cache} over a real trace~\cite{caida}.
+As shown in Fig.~\ref{fig:cache_miss}, the miss rate can be maintained well under $20\%$ with $16$K cache entries, confirming the temporal locality in the trace, hence the efficiency of the dual lookup design in practice.

-\inlinesec{Multi-threading support} Recall that the RSS mechanism ensures that each flow is processed in isolation to other.
-For a multi-threaded middlebox, we assign each thread separate set of \texttt{flow\_cache}, \texttt{lkup\_table}, and \texttt{flow\_store}.
-There is no intersection between the sets, and thus all threads can perform flow tracking simultaneously without data racing.
-Note that this partition scheme does not change memory usage in managing the same number flows, compared with the single-threaded case.